Frequently Asked Questions (FAQ)

 The Orientation and Guest Fees are non-refundable.

-If I haven’t sent back my Acceptance of Admission Form to the Admissions Office yet, can I attend orientation?
+If I haven’t sent back my Acceptance of Admission Form (Intent to Enroll) to the Admission Office yet, can I attend orientation?

 No. By accepting admission you will have access to the online orientation form and the advising and testing services offices will have access to your records to properly advise you.
 When you complete the online acceptance form on your admission status page you will receive a welcome email from New Student Orientation within a couple of days.
 Within a week of your acceptance of admission you will be on our new student lists and will receive information about orientation.